 Create a supportive learning and innovation community

-The course dates for the January 2024 semester will be provided soon and the dates for July 2023 semester are below:
+The dates for January 2024 semester are provided below:

 The programme will be conducted within a semester (4 months).
 The exact dates will be confirmed and uploaded in due course.

 Find out more on the admission eligibility criteria.

 In this course, learners will review their proposal developed in GCLBX.
 Once necessary approvals from relevant stakeholders have been obtained, learners will implement the proposal over the period of two courses.
 Online and physical face-to-face dialogue and feedback from peers and mentor will be a constant feature of implementation.
 Learners will keep a reflexive account of the implementation process which will provide information and data for their write up of the implementation.
 This write up, along with short written feedback from selected stakeholders, will form the basis of assessment.